adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 Examples include:

-- “persons with disabilities”,
+- “persons with disabilities”;
-- “reasonable accommodation”,
+- “reasonable accommodation”;
-- “universal accessibility”,
+- “universal accessibility”;
-- “rights-holders”,
+- “rights-holders”;
-- “barriers”,
+- “barriers”;
 - “discrimination”.

 Such language is more consistent with a social and rights-based model.